docker-hy/docker-hy.github.io/data/part-2/section-3.md

     - db
 ```

-Notice the `depends_on` declaration.
-This makes sure that the `db` service should be started first. `depends_on` does not guarantee that the database is up, just that the service is started first.
-The Postgres server is accessible with dns name "db" from the redmine service as discussed in the "docker networking" section
+Notice the [depends_on](https://docs.docker.com/compose/compose-file/compose-file-v3/#depends_on) declaration.
+This makes sure that the `db` service is started first. `depends_on` does not guarantee that the database is up, just that it is started first.
+The Postgres server is accessible with DNS name "db" from the Redmine service as discussed in the section [Docker networking](/part-2/2-docker-networking).

 Now when you run `docker compose up` you will see a bunch of database migrations running first.